jabbott7335/ce-pe-bootcamp/docs/cn/imageregistry.md

 A registry is a repository used to store and access container images.
 Container registries can support container-based application development, often as part of DevOps processes.

+!!!
+Tip "Associate your quay.io account with your Red Hat account!"
+    If you haven't used quay.io in a while and already have an account, you may need to associate quay.io and Red Hat logins.
+[See this article](https://access.redhat.com/articles/5363231){target="_blank"} for help.

 Container registries save developers valuable time in the creation and delivery of cloud-native applications, acting as the intermediary for sharing container images between systems.
 They essentially act as a place for developers to store container images and share them out via a process of uploading (pushing) to the registry and downloading (pulling) into another system, like a Kubernetes cluster.

 [Learn More :fontawesome-solid-globe:](https://www.redhat.com/en/topics/cloud-native-apps/what-is-a-container-registry){ .md-button target="_blank"}